UniMath/agda-unimath/src/foundation/epimorphisms-with-respect-to-sets.lagda.md

 ## Idea

-An epimorphism with respect to maps into sets are maps `f : A → B` suc that for every set `C` the precomposition function `(B → C) → (A → C)` is an embedding.
+An epimorphism with respect to maps into sets are maps `f : A → B` such that for every set `C` the precomposition function `(B → C) → (A → C)` is an embedding.

 ## Definition